Utilities

 From the Miyagawa Family Photograph Collection, JASC Legacy Center.

 The JASC Legacy Center archives, formally established in 1999, is part of the cultural arm of JASC and houses the largest concentration of Japanese American materials in Chicago.
 This is believed to be the only dedicated collections-holding institution of its type in the Midwestern region, documenting Japanese American life outside of the West Coast population centers.
-In total, the Legacy Center archives houses approximately 400 collections, or approximately 850 linear feet of material.
+In total, the Legacy Center archives houses approximately 400 collections with a total of approximately 850 linear feet of material.

 The Legacy Center archives contains a mix of documents, photographs, audiovisual materials, artifacts, and ephemera providing a window into the experiences of Japanese American families, individuals, organizations, and businesses from the late 19th century to the present day.
 The collections are particularly strong on the topics of WWII incarceration and postwar resettlement in Chicago.
 Materials include correspondence and photographs about business life in the 1940s and ’50s; diaries and journals; sketch books and drawings of life in the incarceration camps; artifacts made in the camps; rare published materials such as camp newspapers and high school yearbooks; information pamphlets targeting Japanese Americans; and vital records such as alien registration cards and U.S. Army service records.
 The archives also includes JASC’s own institutional records, which document the growth and operations of the organization from 1946 to the present.